ukparliament/weeknotes.data-search/2018/33/index.md

 Liz got a free sandwich for pointing out Pret had messed up the labelling scheme.
 Well done Liz.

-Anya also acquired a free croissant because Michael messed up the queuing system.
+Anya acquired a free chocolate hazelnut croissant.
+This time because Michael messed up the queuing system.
 Again from Pret.
 They'll be bankrupt at this rate.

 ### Things that caught our eye